Director of Undergraduate Studies

 My most recent research focuses specifically on labor and working conditions and its connection to racial and gendered practices.
 Since 2014, I have collaborated with Ugandan partners to collect data on the working conditions of domestic workers in four regions in Uganda.
 For this project, we argue that the racial history and political economic context in the country has produced a racialized and gendered form of domestic work.

-In addition to my global research, I am also conducting an ongoing project on labor brokers in Knoxville, TN and its connection to precarious forms of work.
-With a colleague in Psychology, we are conducting a longitudinal study on racial microaggressions on UT's campus.
+In addition to my global research, I am also conducting an ongoing project on the challenges experienced by transgender workers in Boston, MASS with a sociology graduate student and with a former colleague in Psychology, we are conducting a longitudinal study on racial microaggressions on UT's campus.

 - Christian, Michelle, Louise Seamster and Victor Ray.
 2019.
 “Critical Race Theory and Empirical Sociology.”
 American Behavioral Scientist.
 10.1177/0002764219859646